 Seven Oaks Hospital Chronic Disease Innovation Centre is a university affiliated research hub that frequently collaborates with noted investigators in other fields and working as faculty at other research facilities.
 Browse the bios of some of our key research collaborators below.

 Dylan S. MacKay has a PhD in Human Nutritional Sciences and is Assistant Professor in the Department of Community Health Sciences as well as Clinical Trialist at the George and Fay Yee Centre for Healthcare Innovation at the University of Manitoba.
 His field of study is in clinical trials and inter-individual variability, with a focus on lifestyle and chronic disease risk.
-He was selected as the American Society for Nutrition’s Clinical Emerging Leader for 2014 and is an Investigator on The Manitoba Personalized Lifestyle Research (TMPLR) program.
+He was selected as the American Society for Nutrition’s Clinical Emerging Leader for 2014.

 Francis Lin received his PhD in Physics at the University of California, Irvine.
 He is Associate Professor, Department of Physics and Astronomy, University of Manitoba, where his research field of studies includes Biophysics, Biomedical Engineering and Microfluidic devices and systems for biological and biomedical applications.
 Supported by grants from NSERC and CIHR, his team has been closely collaborating with the scientists at Seven Oaks General Hospital on developing new point-of-care systems for chronic disease biomarker measurements.